Sony reports best-ever quarterly profit on strong music business

 Japan's Sony Corp raked in its highest-ever quarterly profit on Friday, propelled by its music segment following the acquisition of EMI.

-TOKYO: Japan's Sony Corp raked in its highest-ever quarterly profit on Friday, propelled by its music segment following the acquisition of EMI.
+TOKYO: Japan's Sony Corp raked in its highest-ever quarterly profit after booking one-time gains related to its acquisition of EMI, though shrinking earnings at the game division could further prompt investors to look for next growth drivers.

-The numbers are a vindication of the firm's strategy to reinvent itself as an entertainment company with stable revenue streams from gaming and music content, after battling years of losses in TVs and other consumer electronics that are more susceptible to earnings ups and downs.
+Sony has reinvented itself as an entertainment company with stable revenue streams from music content and gaming, after battling years of losses in TV and other consumer electronics that are more susceptible to earnings volatility.

-That missed an average estimate of 383.67 billion yen from 10 analysts polled by Refinitiv.
+"The gaming business, which has been Sony's profit driver in the last couple of years, is set to peak out ahead of the launch of the next gaming console," Ace Securities analyst Hideki Yasuda said.
+"That's inevitable due to product cycle."

+Shares of Sony surged to 11-year highs in September, but have since dropped by a quarter.

-It reiterated its annual operating profit forecast for a record 870 billion yen, exceeding the previous all-time high marked just last year.
+Sony, however, is confident it will report a record high annual operating profit and reiterated its forecast for 870 billion yen, exceeding an all-time high marked just last year.

+Sony's results follow strong quarterly showing from gaming rival Nintendo Co, which reported a 36 percent jump in operating profit on upbeat software sales of its hybrid home-portable Switch device.
+The Kyoto-based gaming company, however, slashed its full-year Switch hardware forecast.

 (Reporting by Makiko Yamazaki; Editing by Himani Sarkar and Christopher Cushing)